JoschanUK/WhackAMollie/README.md

 # Features

-In this section, we shows the users what to expect and what features are presented in this game.
+In this section, we show the users what to expect and what features are presented in this game.

 **3 Navigation buttons - Play game, Stop game, Info on game.**

-Play game - User has to click this red button to start a game.
+Play game - User has to click this blue button to start a game.

-Stop game - User will click this button when he wants to stop the game or to close the information tab.
+Stop game - User will click this blue button when he wants to stop the game or to close the information tab.

-Info on game - This is an introduction how to play the game.
+Info on game - This is an introduction on how to play the game.

 **Game Area - Main Screen**